mhuebert/re-view/docs/re-view/getting-started.md

 We have created a view and passed it a `props` map, `{:name "fred"}`.
 We accessed the `:name` prop by reading it from the component, which is passed in as the first argument to the view.

-There is one more way to read prop keys from the component.
+There is another way to read prop keys from the component.
 That is, Clojure [destructuring](https://clojure.org/guides/destructuring):

 ```clj
 (defview say-hello [{:keys [name] :as this}]